ramhee98/switch-moodle/README.md

 # switch-moodle

 A simple Python script to switch between Moodle environments on a Debian-based web server.
-This utility stops Apache, swaps Moodle directories, and restarts Apache wich is useful for quickly testing changes or rolling back to a previous version.
+This utility stops the webserver, swaps Moodle directories, and restarts the webserver which is useful for quickly testing changes or rolling back to a previous version.

 ---

 ## Directory Structure

-The script works within `/var/www/` and manages the following folders:
+The script works within the configured `base_path` and manages the following folders:

 - `moodle` – current active Moodle installation
 - `moodle_old` – a previous version
 - `moodle_new` – a temporary or alternate version

+These folder names and the base path are configurable via `config.ini`.

 ---